prdepinho/character_generator/README.md

-A random character generation program for D&amp;D 5E.
+A set of programs to help dungeon masters generate random characters, encounters and treasure for their for D&amp;D 5E campaign.

 D&D is property of Wizard of the Coast. https://company.wizards.com/